Ontology design: Best practices and anti-patterns

 Anti-pattern: The Golden Hammer

-The Golden Hammer anti-pattern occurs when you over-rely on a single tool (for example, action types) to solve every problem, even when other approaches are more appropriate.
+The Golden Hammer anti-pattern occurs when you rely too heavily on a single tool to solve every problem, even when other approaches are more appropriate.
 The name comes from the saying: "If all you have is a hammer, everything looks like a nail."

 Common causes

-• Desire to give end users "control" over when calculations happen
+• Desire to give end users "control" over when computations happen

 Example

 You need to calculate aggregate metrics for a dashboard showing total sales by region.
-Instead of using a data pipeline to pre-compute these metrics:
+Instead of using a data pipeline to pre-compute these metrics, you create an action type called Calculate Regional Sales Totals that end users must manually trigger.
+Results are written back to objects via the action.

 Problems